jmmcd/jmmcd.github.com/_posts/2013-05-03-symbolic-regression-state-of-the-art.md

 constant which defines the radius of the mutation ball.
 The output of tm is a vector drawn from the ball around the output of t.

-I did a few quick runs using a hill-climber with SGGP mutation.
+I did a few quick runs using a hill-climber with GSGP mutation.
 In my implementation the initial point in the hill-climber, and the random trees tr1 and tr2, are generated using the grow operator with maximum depth 2 (counting a single-node tree root as depth 0).
 That might not